daniel-sjsu/wrfdaTutorial/README.md

 However, it is best to load in other libraries used for WRF in general.
 This avoids messages and limitations to the installation like this:<br>
 `HDF5 not set in environment.
 Will configure WRF for use without.`<br>
 `$JASPERLIB or $JASPERINC not found in environment, configuring to build without grib2 I/O...`<br>
-Assuming those modules have been installed to run WRF or WRF-SFIRE previously, a script like this can be used to load in all the modules.
+Assuming those modules have been installed to run WRF or WRF-SFIRE previously, a script like this could be used to load in all modules and paths.

 ```bash
 module purge